Nauvoo, Illinois: Nauvoo today

 Church custom, the temple is now used only by Church members.

 The work to renovate various sites of historical significance in the area is coordinated by Nauvoo Restoration, Incorporated.
-NRI is a nonprofit organization supported by the Church of Jesus Christ of Latter-Day Saints and Community of Christ, as well as others interested in Nauvoo's history.
+NRI is a nonprofit organization supported by the Church of Jesus Christ of Latter-day Saints and Community of Christ, as well as others interested in Nauvoo's history.
 Due to the work of NRI and its members, Nauvoo has been dubbed the "Williamsburg of the Midwest."
 In March 2007, Nauvoo was nominated to compete as one of the Seven Wonders of Illinois.

 The Church of Jesus Christ of Latter-Day Saints sponsors numerous activities throughout the year in Nauvoo including The Nauvoo Pageant (July/August).
 The 2020 pageant was cancelled due to the COVID-19 pandemic.
 The community sponsors the Grape Festival (Labor Day weekend) and Pumpkin Walk (October).

-Because most of the city is well above flood level, Nauvoo has not historically had problems when the Mississippi river has risen.
+Because most of the city is well above flood level, Nauvoo has not historically had problems when the Mississippi River has risen.
 In both the floods of 1993 and 2008, very little damage was sustained within city limits.
+Topography maps show a unique feature of Nauvoo with main street starting at the edge of the Mississippi River on the south side of town and ending at the Mississippi River's edge on the north.